robharper/algonquin-canoe-graph/builder/README.md

-# Canoe Route Dataset Builder
+# Algonqion Canoe Route Graph Dataset

-This folder contains the source files for creating an Algonquin canoe routes dataset.
-The primary outputs of the dataset are:
-1. A connectivity graph of canoe routes, portages, and the lakes they traverse
-2. GeoJSON and .mbtiles data for rendering the above data in the browser

-The goal of the connectivity graph is to allow down-stream route-finding algorithms to plot one or more paths between points in Algonquin park, traversed by canoe.
+This repo contains scripts to create a graph dataset of Algonquin Park canoe routes, portages, and the lakes they traverse.
+The goal of the connectivity graph is to allow route-finding algorithms to plot one or more paths between points in Algonquin park.

 For example, if starting at the Kioshkokwi Lake Access Point, how does one navigate Manitou Lake?

 ![Image of the route from kiosk to manitou](_assets/kiosk-to-manitou.png)

 The human-derived description would be something like:
-1. Depart the Kioshkokwi access point, heading south-west
+1. Depart the Kioshkokwi access point
-2. Paddle 6km
+2. Paddle south-west, 6km
 3. Take the 265m portage + 310m portage to the next section of the Amable du Fond River
-5. Paddle west 2km
+4. Paddle west, 2km
-6. Take the 1355m portage to Manitou Lake
+5. Take the 1355m portage to Manitou Lake

 However to create a computer-generated navigation route, the followin graph traversal is equivalent to the above:
 1. Start: node/8720251656 (Kioshkokwi Access Point)